CEatBTU/FGPU/project_vivado/README.md

 ## Usage

 First, you need to configure several parameters in the `scripts/setup_environment.tcl` folder.
-In particular, you **must** specify in this script:
+In particular, **it is critical** that one specifies in this script:
+- the operating system (windows or linux)
 - the project name (your choice)
 - the project path (your choice)
+- the *ModelSim* installation path (use "/" as delimiter, both in windows and in linux)

+Additionally, this same script also allows selecting:
 - the target board (choose one from the available targets in the `scripts/targets` folder)
-- the PATH of your *ModelSim* installation
+- the desired clock frequency

 Examples of typical *simulation* and *implementation* flows are provided in the `scripts/main.tcl` script.
 This script can be run by start Vivado in tcl mode by invoking `vivado -mode tcl` or simply using the *Tcl Console* inside Vivado.

-After running the scripts, it is desirable to run the command `reset_project`.